Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 Calvin Klein tuxedos are very elegant and are of high quality.
 They are as timeless as they are modern, with high notch lapels.
 You can also purchase tuxedo pieces as separates.

 You can’t find a more uniquely American brand than Tommy Hilfiger.
-Here, you will find tuxedo options with either a two-button closure and a peak lapel or a single button shawl collar.
+You will find tuxedo options with either a two-button closure and a peak lapel or a single-button shawl collar.
 Their tuxedos are a true example of craftsmanship.

 Topman consistently makes it onto “best of” lists for budget-friendly clothing.
-Here you will find several affordable options in a variety of colors and fabrics.
+There are several affordable options in a variety of colors and fabrics.
 This is one of the few places you will also find a double-breasted tuxedo jacket offering.